Trekking in Ushuaia: Discover the must-see hikes at the end of the world!

 Emerald Lagoon

-The trail to Laguna Esmeralda is one of the most popular and spectacular in Ushuaia, especially if we take into account the relationship between the difficulty and the views it offers.
+The trail to Laguna Esmeralda is one of the most popular and spectacular in Ushuaia.
+The balance between difficulty and scenery makes it especially rewarding.
 Without a doubt, this lagoon is one of the most visited, both by tourists and locals, thanks to its impressive beauty.

 The route is just under 5 kilometers one way and takes approximately 2 hours.
 The path does not present great demands, although some slopes can be somewhat steep, and on rainy days, the path can be quite muddy, especially at the beginning.

-Along the route, you will cross the native Fuegian forest, cross peat bogs and walk along the banks of Arroyo Esmeralda, with views of dams built by beavers.
+Along the route, you will cross the native Fuegian forest and walk through peat bogs.
+You will also follow the banks of Arroyo Esmeralda, where you can see dams built by beavers.
 The effort will be worth it when you reach the lagoon, where you will be surprised by its intense green color, surrounded by a spectacular mountain landscape.

 Albino Eye Glacier